Body Image and self-esteem

-PREVnet is a website about promoting relationships and eliminating violence.
-PREVNet is a national network of leading researchers and organizations, working together to stop bullying in Canada.
-You can find online resources, including toolkits, posters, research, and classroom activities that are designed for children, youth, parents, and teachers (grades K-12).
+PREVnet is a website about promoting relationships and eliminating violence, such as bullying, cyberbullying and teen dating violence.
+You can find online downloadable resources, including toolkits, posters, research, and classroom activities that are designed for children, youth, parents, and teachers (grades K-12).
 You will also find free online Healthy relationships Training Modules for all adults who work with children and youth.

-Physical and Health Education Canada (PHE Canada) offers free physical activity resources for educators (Grades K-12).
+Physical and Health Education Canada (PHE Canada) offers some free physical activity resources for educators (grades k-12).

 Road and off-road safety

 The Ontario Road Safety Resource was developed for teachers and community leaders who are dedicated to supporting the health and well-being of Ontario’s children and youth who are raising road safety awareness at every level.
-Each resource provides specific support for each grade level (Grades K-12) including lesson plans and a tool kit.
-For more information and to access the resource visit www.ontarioroadsafety.ca.
+Each resource provides specific support for each grade level (grades k-12) including lesson plans and a tool kit.

 Substance use and misuse